UWAMEGFisheries/GlobalArchive/README.md

 The function `process_campaign_object()` is a user-defined function that is passed into `ga.get.campaign.list()` and applied to every campaign object in the list.

-In the example code, it is set up to:
+In the example code, it is set up to perform the following operations:

 ```R
 # Perform another request to the API to get more detailed campaign info